psybits/gopsydose/README.md

 or

-`gopsydose -drug weed -route smoked -dose 100 -units mg`
+`gopsydose -drug weed -route smoked -dose 100 -units "mg (THC)"`

-Since both of these aren't consumed at once, there is a command to mark when the dosing has ended:
+Since both of these aren't consumed at once, there is a command to mark when the dosing has ended.

-`gopsydose -set-end-time`
+`gopsydose -set-time`

 This will set when you finished your dose for the last log.

+The default for `-set-time` is to set the end time of the dose always.
+To change the start time of dose use: `gopsydose -set-time -start-time`

+This will set the time for the last dose, to set for a specific ID use:

+`gopsydose -set-time -start-time -for-id 1655144869`

+To change for end time use:

+`gopsydose -set-time -for-id 1655144869`

 If you're consuming something at once like [LSD](https://en.wikipedia.org/wiki/Lysergic_acid_diethylamide) or [Psilocybin mushrooms](https://en.wikipedia.org/wiki/Psilocybin_mushroom) or anything else, there's no need for the
-`-set-end-time` command.
+`-set-time` command.
 Just continue without doing it.

 To see the last dose: `gopsydose -get-logs-last 1`